-Grades are based on the quality of work, the ability to meet deadlines, your process throughout all aspects of the assigned projects, and in-class participation in exercises, discussions, and critiques.
-The deliverables for this course will be composed of projects that incorporate 2D / 3D modeling and digital prototyping as well as the iterative design steps in-between (sketching, hand prototyping, etc).
+Grades are based on the quality of work, the ability to meet deadlines, your process throughout all aspects of the assigned projects, and in-class participation in exercises, discussions, and critiques as facilitated online or in a flipped class format.
+The deliverables for this course will be composed of projects that incorporate 2D / 3D modeling and digital prototyping (more details on this later) as well as the iterative design steps in-between (sketching, etc.).
 The grading / course projects / homework will be as follows (additional project details will be provided):

-Project #1 - Laser cutting project = 15% Project #2 - 3D print project = 25% Project #3 - CNC project = 25% Project #4 - Final Project = 25% Activities and participation = 10%
+Project #1 - Warm up 2D project = 10%

+Project #2 - 3D CAD + 3D print project = 30%

+Project #3 - 3D lofting + CNC project = 30%

+Project #4 - 3D surfacing + Final Project = 30%

+Activities and participation = encouraged / not graded